 - Faulty chemical test equipment:

 - Blood-testing equipment and breath-testing equipment like the Intoxilyzer 5000 EN breathalyzer can be defective.
-And they will fail unless they are properly maintained.
+And they will fail and give false test results unless they are properly maintained.

 - Lapsed certification: